Pakistan and weapons of mass destruction: Arab financial, material and political support

+Historical studies identify Libya under Muammar Gaddafi and Saudi Arabia as among the states that provided financial assistance to Pakistan during the early development of the programme.
+Analysts have described this support as part of broader strategic co-operation between Pakistan and some governments in the Arab world during the Cold War.
+Khan notes that Libya became one of Pakistan's closest partners during this period, with Libyan and Pakistani officials holding meetings in Paris in 1973 to discuss nuclear co-operation and financial assistance, and estimates of Libyan support reaching $500 million.
+There was also material assistance from Libya in addition to financial support.
+Libyan assistance reportedly included uranium ore concentrate (“yellowcake”) acquired from Niger and transferred to Pakistan between 1976 and 1982.
+Libya controlled uranium deposits in the Ouzo Strip in Chad during the 1970s, which may have also further contributed to its ability to supply nuclear materials.

+In his historical study of Pakistan's nuclear programme, retired Pakistan Army major general and scholar Feroz Hassan Khan wrote that Saudi Arabia provided financial assistance that helped sustain the programme during periods of economic pressure and international sanctions.
+This helped Pakistan sustain the development of its nuclear programme during its early years when the country faced economic constraints, sanctions and international pressure.

 Alleged Israeli interference

 In 1981, three West German engineering firms were targeted in bomb attacks and several others received threatening phone calls, allegedly carried out by the Israeli secret service.
-All of the companies were suspected of selling dual use technology to Pakistan for use in their nuclear weapons program.
+All of the companies were suspected of selling dual use technology to Pakistan for use in their nuclear weapons programme.
 Former Pakistan Army brigadier Feroz Hassan Khan alleged that in 1982 India worked with Israel to plan an attack similar to the previous year's surprise airstrike on Iraq's nuclear reactor, where Israeli F-16 fighters bombers escorted by F-15 air superiority aircraft would take off from Udhampur Air Force Station in Indian administered Kashmir and then fly low over the Himalayas to avoid early radar detection before attacking the Pakistani uranium enrichment centrifuge complex in the Rawalpindi city of Kahuta.
 Israel F-16 aircraft were also allegedly twice spotted in Pakistani air space in the days before the 1998 nuclear tests were carried out.
 Pakistan was so alarmed by the sighting that their then ambassador to the UN, Ahmed Kamal, held an emergency meeting with the UN Secretary-General Kofi Annan to seek reassurance from the international community that an attack was not imminent.

 Policy

-Pakistan acceded to the Geneva Protocol on 15 April 1960.
-As for its Biological warfare capability, Pakistan is not widely suspected of either producing biological weapons or having an offensive biological programme.
-However, the country is reported to have well-developed bio-technological facilities and laboratories, devoted entirely to the medical research and applied healthcare science.
-In 1972, Pakistan signed and ratified the Biological and Toxin Weapons Convention (BTWC) in 1974.
-Since then Pakistan has been a vocal and staunch supporter for the success of the BTWC.
-During the various BTWC Review Conferences, Pakistan's representatives have urged more robust participation from state signatories, invited new states to join the treaty, and, as part of the non-aligned group of countries, have made the case for guarantees for states' rights to engage in peaceful exchanges of biological and toxin materials for purposes of scientific research.

 Pakistan is not known to have an offensive chemical weapons programme, and in 1993 Pakistan signed and ratified the Chemical Weapons Convention (CWC), and has committed itself to refrain from developing, manufacturing, stockpiling, or using chemical weapons.